 Conquest of the Wizardlands

-Added in the main game at the same time as the expansion, the Pocket Dimension is a special small level that the player can access at any time (provided he/she has found the Wizard Keys and has been out of the Pocket Dimension for 40 consecutive turns).
+Added in the main game at the same time as the expansion, the Pocket Dimension is a special small level that the player can access at any time (provided they have found the Wizard Keys).
 While players can not use items or regenerate health/mana (but can still craft items), it can be used to store additional items on the ground for easier maintenance.
 When the expansion is applied, two devices are added into the Pocket Dimension:

 A device that changes the environment of the Pocket Dimension to the theme of any level the hero has ventured into.
 This is purely for cosmetics.

 A teleportation device (resembling a "slipgate" from Quake) with an accompanying console.
-Players can input Arcane Addresses in the console, which activates the device.
-Stepping into the portal warps the player.
+Players can input text into the console, activating the associated portal.

 Using valid Arcane Addresses in the teleportation device can warp players to a random Wizardland, which includes random enemies.
 Using an invalid code causes the device to glow red, and stepping into that warps the player to Diggle Hell (a dangerous place with diggles of various shapes and sizes).
-Either way, players must find the level's exit, and cannot access the Pocket Dimension.
+Regardless of which area they are in, players can not use the Pocket Dimension in these realms, and must find the level's exit to leave.

 In Diggle Hell, players have a chance to encounter Vlad Digula, a unique boss monster that is ridiculously tougher than Lord Dredmor.
 Players also have a chance of encountering the shrine of the Diggle God of Hell, which grants a blessing in similar vein to the Diggle God shrines in the Realms of the Diggle Gods expansion (giving a permanent buff that cancels out any existing blessing and is cancelled out by any future blessing).
 Praying to the Diggle God of Hell (also known as the Diggle Devil) grants the hero +6 Blasting Damage and +6 Conflagratory Damage to attacks and a +6 resistance to Conflagratory Damage (at the cost of -10 resistance to Righteous Damage).
 In addition, players with the blessing have a small chance of applying a fire effect against the target (10% chance of Ignition Bolt and On Fire, 5% chance of applying Gog's Tactical Pyre).